What makes the White House White?

 Unveiling Nine Secrets of the White House

-April 13th marks the birth of our nation's third president, Thomas Jefferson.
-He was one of only a handful of men who were around at the framing of this great nation. . . and the framing of the nation's presidential mansion. .
+April 13th marks the birth of the third President of the United States, Thomas Jefferson.
+He was one of only a handful of men who were around for the framing the nation and the framing of the nation's presidential mansion.

 Thomas Jefferson, aside from being a phenomenal writer and orator, took an interest in architecture, planning, and generally anything that he could deconstruct and/or construct.
-In that vein, we will take an opportunity to share some lesser-known facts about the White House and its amazing history.
+In that vein, we will take an opportunity to share some lesser-known facts about the White House.

-Did you know that the color of the White House is inspired by its lime-based whitewash — so chosen to keep the walls from freezing?
+Did you know that the color of the White House is influenced by its lime-based whitewash?
+The coating was chosen to keep the walls from freezing!

-- George Washington oversaw the construction of the White House, but never reaped the benefits of his labor — John Adams was the first president to occupy the "Presidential Palace."
+3. George Washington oversaw the construction of the White House, but never reaped the benefits of his labor — John Adams was the first president to occupy the "Presidential Palace," though he often wrote about how much he disliked being there.

-- Still, at one quarter size, the home boasts 32 restrooms.
-Knowing this makes it difficult to imagine anyone having to wait in line… unless you consider that the White House welcomes more than 6,000 tourists every day.
+5. Still, at one quarter size, the home boasts 132 restrooms.
+While it is difficult to imagine anyone having to wait in line for a tour… more than 6,000 tourists every day makes it the wait seem a little more plausible.

 Hungry for more?